solo-io/gloo/docs/content/guides/security/auth/extauth/apikey_auth/_index.md

 {{% /notice %}}

 As we just saw, we were able to reach the upstream without having to provide any credentials.
-This is because by default Gloo allows any request on routes that do not specify authentication configuration.
+This is because by default Gloo Edge allows any request on routes that do not specify authentication configuration.
 Let's change this behavior.
 We will update the Virtual Service so that only requests containing a valid API key are allowed.